United States Board on Geographic Names: History

 Following the American Civil War, more and more American settlers began moving westward, prompting the U.S. federal government to pursue some sort of consistency for referencing landmarks on maps and in official documents.
 As such, on January 8, 1890, Thomas Corwin Mendenhall, superintendent of the United States Coast and Geodetic Survey Office, wrote to 10 noted geographers "to suggest the organization of a Board made up of representatives from the different Government services interested, to which may be referred any disputed question of geographical orthography."
 President Benjamin Harrison signed executive order 28 on September 4, 1890, establishing the Board on Geographical Names.
 "To this Board shall be referred all unsettled questions concerning geographic names.
 The decisions of the Board are to be accepted [by federal departments] as the standard authority for such matters."
 The board was given authority to resolve all unsettled questions concerning geographic names.
 Decisions of the board were accepted as binding by all departments and agencies of the federal government.

 In 1906, the board's powers were expanded by President Theodore Roosevelt from establishing consistency to being responsible for standardizing geographic names for use across the federal government.

 The board has since undergone several name changes.

 In 1934, President Franklin D. Roosevelt dissolved the board and transferred its responsibilities directly to the Department of the Interior.
 Shortly after the end of World War II congress reversed this decision and restored the board.

 The Advisory Committee on Antarctic Names was established in 1943 as the Special Committee on Antarctic Names (SCAN).
 In 1963, the Advisory Committee on Undersea Features was started for standardization of names of undersea features.

 Its present form derives from a 1947 law, Public Law 80-242.

 In the 1960s and 1970s, the board pursued a policy to eliminate the use of derogatory terms related to Japanese and Black people.

 Deb Haaland, U.S. secretary of the interior under the Biden administration, used the board to eliminate what she considered "offensive" and "racist" names such as changing the name of Mount Evans to Mount Blue Sky due to its namesake's, John Evans participation in the 1864 Sand Creek massacre or the removal of the word "squaw" from nearly 650 place names on U.S. federal lands as part of an effort to reckon with the nation's racist past.

 The Board was assigned notable provisions of the 2025 executive order Restoring Names That Honor American Greatness during the second presidency of Donald Trump.
+Donald Trump also issued an executive order in 2026 ordering the Board to modify the Geographic Names Information System to change all references to "Lake Ontario" to instead reference "Lake America", as well as ordering the Board to provide "guidance" to ensure all references across the United States federal government also change.